makandra/angular-coffee-style-guide/README.md

   directive may improve performance as it reduces watchers.

-  *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templating)
+  *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templating).

 - **Restrict to either Elements or Attributes**